-Avient Corporation understands the importance of protecting information and your privacy is very important to us.
-We recently became aware of an incident that may have involved some of your information.
-This notice explains the incident, measures we have taken, and steps you can take in response.
+The Research Foundation for The State University of New York understands the importance of protecting information.
+We are writing to inform you that we recently identified and addressed a security incident that involved some of your information.
+This notice explains the incident and the measures we have taken in response and provides some additional steps you can take.